Welcome to the Stevens Library

 Looking for more books to share with your family?

-Check out the Stevens Library Collections to view various recommended reading lists including Stevens Staff picks, Biographies, Social Justice titles & Girl Power selections.
+Check out the Stevens Library Collections to view various recommended reading lists including Stevens Staff picks, Biographies, the Pura Belpre Award, Social Justice titles & Girl Power selections.
 These collections are growing every month as we continue to organize our material by genre and add more books to our library.
 Visit our Book Award Nominees page for further recommendations, including the Washington Children’s Choice Picture Book Award.
 Remember, “You are NEVER too old for a good picture book!”

 Help Our Library Collection Grow!